Jack Up The Summer Festival: Jack Up The 80s vol 4 2016

-Jack Up The 80s vol5 2017
+Jack Up The 80s vol 5 2017

 The fifth Jack Up festival was held on 11, 12 and 13 August 2017.
 The event moved site 5 miles down the road from Newchurch, to Smallbrook Stadium in Ryde.
 In doing so it provided sponsorship to the Wightlink Warriors speedway team and was located in closer proximity to cross Solent ferry services which bought benefits to mainland visitors.

 The move allowed for the edition of a third night and a later licence as well as enabling provision for a second stage for young Island talent.
 Programmed by students from Platform One College of Music, the stage featured a range of music from acoustic acts, tribute acts and original bands.

 The headline acts were Jason Donovan and Alexander O’Neal.
 Other acts on the bill were Nik Kershaw, The Real Thing, Bucks Fizz (The Fizz), From The Jam and Bootleg Blondie.
 Paving the way for a gradual move into the 1990s, S Club and Right Said Fred also appeared as part of the line-up.
 Pat Sharp played a DJ set on the Sunday.
 Island bands Ska’d For Life and Derek Sandy were first to perform.

 The Friday night offered an optional “Opening Party” featuring Romanian singing duo The Cheeky Girls and Abba Chique.

-Jack Up The 80s vol6 2018
+Jack Up The 80s vol 6 2018

 The sixth Jack Up festival was held on 10, 11 and 12 August 2018.
 The Friday night Opening Party featured The Magic of Motown stage show, a theatre production which paid tribute to the back catalogue of hits launched on Motown Records throughout the 1960s, 70s and 80s.

 The headline acts for the main weekend were Leo Sayer and Shalamar.
 Other acts on the bill were T’Pau, Chesney Hawkes, Martin Kemp (DJ set), Shakatak, Jaki Graham, Nathan Moore of Brother Beyond and Toyah.

-Boy band Five and electronic dance music duo Phats & Small continued the festival’s moderate progression into the 1990s and 2000s.
+Boy band Five and electronic dance music duo Phats & Small continued the festival's moderate progression into the 1990s and 2000s.
 Pat Sharp and Wave 105’s Steve Power both played DJ sets.
 Ska band Orange Street kicked off proceedings on the Saturday with T.Rextasy a tribute to English rock band T.Rex opening the show by paying homage to the Glam Rock era on the Sunday.

 BBC Radio 1 DJ and Top of the Pops presenter Mike Read introduced a number of the acts.

 The festival supported Prostate Cancer UK as its nominated Charity of the Year to raise awareness about the disease.
 Local man Ian Gregory pledged to pedal 731 miles over the weekend in an attempt to travel the equivalent length of the country from the Jack Up site in Ryde to John O'Groats in Scotland.